Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 64: Tank
 			"Throw Infected Options"		"0"

-			// Remove all special infected thrown by the Mutant Tank when it dies.
+			// Remove all special infected thrown by the Mutant Tank when it dies or changes its Mutant Tank type.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF